aditya-0670/inventory-order-management-system/README.md

 - Background jobs for reporting and scheduled inventory checks.
 - Production observability with hosted logs, metrics, and alerts.
 - End-to-end tests with Playwright or Cypress.
-- CI/CD pipeline for tests, image builds, and deployment.